 EarthCare at UCP

 We at Unity Center of Peace have adopted Unity’s EarthCare Initiative with enthusiasm.
-If you would like to contribute to our mission or become a member of the UCP Earthcare Team please email Cheryl Stevens at or Debbie Hall at .
+If you would like to contribute to our mission or become a member of the UCP Earthcare Team please email Cheryl Stevens at .
 We welcome your inspired ideas for how we can become more earth-friendly.
 For more details on our Earthcare Ministry Team GO HERE.

 After the team was launched in September 2019, we dedicated that entire month to the idea of “Loving Our Planet” and wove talks and presentations around this topic.
 The month ended with an EarthCare Covenant Service where we ceremonially agreed to, and signed, the EarthCare Covenant that we had developed under the direction of our EarthCare Team.
 The convenant is proudly hung in our front foyer.